Raymond-CL/Raymond-CL/WSL-setup.md

 ## setup compilers

-0. It is strongly recommended to install the GNU collection of compilers and support free software.
+0. It is strongly recommended to install the GNU collection of compilers (GCC) and support free software.
+1. Install C, C++ compiler `sudo apt install build-essential`.
-1. Install C++ and Fortran compilers `sudo apt install build-essential gfortran`.
+2. Install Fortran compiler `sudo apt install gfortran`.
+3. Install Assembly compiler `sudo apt install binutils`.

+## setup utilities

-2. Install Python environment `sudo apt install python3 python3-dev python3-numpy python3-pip cython3 python-is-python3`. \
+1. Install some utilities `sudo apt install cmake dpkg-dev htop mpich`. \
+   optimize `htop` with `alias htop='htop -d 20 -u $(whoami) -s Command'`.

+## setup Python

-   It is worth noting that Ubuntu will not support Python 2 as of version 24.04. \
+0. It is worth noting that Ubuntu will not support Python-2 as of version 24.04. \
-   This means that you will not be able to install `python` through the `apt` package manager.
+   This means that you will not be able to install `python` or `python2` through the `apt` package manager. \
+   And `python3` is preinstalled in the latest Ubuntu.
+1. To get the base Python environment: `sudo apt install python3 python-is-python3`.
+2. To get the extra stuff: `sudo apt install python3-dev python3-numpy python3-pip cython3`. \
+   Note that `python3-dev` and `cython3` is needed to install `LHAPDF`.
+3. For plotting: `sudo apt install python3-matplotlib`.

+## setup TexLive

+0. Install base `sudo apt install texlive-base`. (getting `texlive-full` might take up a lot of space)
+1. Install latex compiler `sudo apt install texlive-latex-base texlive-latex-extra texlive-latex-recommended`.
+2. Install latex fonts `sudo apt install texlive-fonts-extra texlive-fonts-recommended`.
-3. Install some utilities `sudo apt install binutils cmake dpkg-dev htop mpich`. \
+3. If you need `revtex4` for publication, install publishers `sudo apt install texlive-publishers`.
-   optimize with `alias htop='htop -d 20 -u $(whoami) -s Command'`
+4. If you need `simple wick` for Wicks contraction, install science `sudo apt install texlive-science`.
+5. There are other external packages like `cm-super`, install only when you need them.

 ## setup Root